8 Romantic Things to do in Amsterdam when it rains!

 One of the most romantic things to do in Amsterdam is going to the Cinema.
 Give your love story the fairy-tale twist with a visit to one of the enchanting theatres in Amsterdam.

-Another favorite is Royal Theatre Carré.
+Another favourite is Royal Theatre Carré.
 Built by Carré, a circus owner, in the 19thcentury, this theatre today is home to a variety of shoes from operas to cabarets and delightful museums.

 Things to remember: You might need to book in advance to secure a seat for the show of your choice.